ukwa/ukwa-pywb/README.md

 - [HTTP/S Proxy Mode](docs/proxy.md)
 - Memento Prefer Header initial implementation (See [this issue](https://github.com/mementoweb/rfc-extensions/issues/7) for further discussion)

-This repository ships a custom package `ukwa_pywb`, which extends the `pywb`.

-Currently, it is to be used with the [ukwa/pywb fork of pywb](https://github.com/ukwa/pywb) until this fork is merged into a future pywb release.
+This repository ships a custom package `ukwa_pywb`, which extends the offical `pywb` release.
+Where additional functionality is to be developed and then fed back to the upstream project, the [ukwa/pywb fork of pywb](https://github.com/ukwa/pywb) can be used.

 ## Development Setup